ChavGill/ChavGill/README.md

 - 📄 Looking to hire a developer?
 I would love to join your team: [Resume](https://docs.google.com/document/d/1BsbrAbEDXhtnU7jFdVfEp3yavAlUFN8P/edit)

 - ⚡ Fun fact **I am also a rapper.
 Signed with a distribution deal.
-Also an expectant father!**
+Also a father!**

 <h3 align="left">Connect with me:</h3>